 Ex-MIT professor denies attempting to swindle family

-He told The Boston Globe he was shocked to hear of the indictment.
+The elder Donovan, who has not taught at MIT since 1997, denied the charges and tells The Boston Globe he was shocked to hear of the indictment.

 His arraignment has not been scheduled.